PrakharAgarwal135/GeminiClone/README.md

 <h1>Gemini Clone</h1>
-<p>This project is a clone of the Gemini platform, showcasing the integration if the Gemini API for a real-time chat bot</p>
+<p>This project is a clone of the Gemini platform, showcasing the integration of the Gemini API for a real-time chat bot</p>

 ---

 <h3>Major Takeaways:</h3>

 - Learned API integration to fetch and display dynamic data from external sources.
 - Learned about responsive web design techniques.
 - Implemented interactive features with JavaScript.